 Regionally, the Oxford Lake property lies in north eastern Manitoba along a major regional structural corridor that hosts the pre-development Monument Bay Gold-Tungsten Deposit approximately 150 km east of Oxford Lake.
-The Monument Bay Gold-Tungsten Deposit hosts Measured and Indicated Resources of 2.1 million ounces of gold at 1.52 g/t Au and 248,000 mtu (Metric Tonne Unit) of $W0_3$ and an additional 0.5 million ounces Inferred Resources of gold at 1.58 g/t Au and 95,000 mtu of $W0_3$ (see Mega Precious Metals Inc website).
+The Monument Bay Gold-Tungsten Deposit hosts Measured and Indicated Resources of 2.1 million ounces of gold at 1.52 g/t Au and 248,000 mtu (Metric Tonne Unit) of $W0_3$ and an additional 0.5 million ounces Inferred Resources of gold at 1.58 g/t Au and 95,000 mtu of $W0_3$ (see Mega Precious Metals Inc website; in April 2015 Mega Precious Metals was acquired by Yamana Gold).

 The Company considers the geological and structural settings for parts of the Oxford Lake property to be similar to the geology at Monument Bay.
 The presence of tungsten in some of the historical holes at Oxford Lake indicates that there may also be some geochemical similarities between the two areas.
-The corridor linking the Oxford Lake Property and Monument Bay is relatively under-explored and could be an early stage analogue to the world class gold-producing Destor-Porcupine or Larder-Cadillac corridors in Ontario and Ouebec.
+The corridor linking the Oxford Lake Property and Monument Bay is relatively under-explored and could be an early stage analogue to the world class gold-producing Destor-Porcupine or Larder-Cadillac corridors in Ontario and Quebec.